SameemC/architecture-analytics-mcp/comparable_projects_mcp/README.md

 This tool makes that question answerable from your database in seconds.
-Give it a typology, a square footage, and a rough cost estimate and it returns a ranked list of your most comparable past projects — with their actual fees attached — so a PM has named precedents and a fee anchor before the first proposal meeting.
+Give it a typology, a square footage, and a rough cost estimate and it returns a ranked list of your most comparable past projects (with their actual fees attached) so a PM has named precedents and a fee anchor before the first proposal meeting.

 ---